mjordan/islandora_workbench_docs/docs/installation.md

 `python3 setup.py install --user`

+## Keeping the Islandora Workbench Integration Drupal module up to date

+Islandora Workbench communicates with Drupal using REST endpoints and Views.
+The Islandora Workbench Integration module (linked above in the "Requirements" section) ensures that the target Drupal has all required REST endpoints and Views enabled.
+Therefore, keeping it in sync with Islandora Workbench is important.

+Announcments indicating that updating the Drupal module will be posted in the Islandora Slack, but if you want to be notified that there has been a change in Islandora Workbench that requires a corresponding change in the Integration module, follow the instructions in the "Post-merge hook script" section of the Islandora Workbench [README](https://github.com/mjordan/islandora_workbench).

 ## Using Drupal 8.5 or earlier

 When ingesting media in Drupal versions 8.5 and earlier, Islandora Workbench has two significant limitations/bugs that you should be aware of: